Theatre and Dance

 The history and practice of indigenous West African dance.

 An introduction to motor development, movement concepts, elements, and skills that contribute to lesson planning, instruction, and assessment of creative dance in K-12 education.
-It is recommended that students have completed at least three semesters of ballet and contemporary technique and world dance.

 Graduation with Leadership Distinction: GLD: Professional and Civic Engagement Internships

-Advanced-level jazz dance technique.
+Study of Hip Hop movement vocabulary.
 May be repeated up to six times for credit.

 Styles of movement and dance in musical theatre from the ‘20s, ‘30s, and ‘40s to modern contemporary musical theatre.
 Choreographing for musicals, cultural forms of dance, staging for vocal pieces.